 - A. The faculty shall meet at least three times during each academic year to conduct the business of the faculty.
 The Faculty Senate Executive Committee and the Provost shall determine and announce the dates of the meetings at the beginning of the fall semester. - B. The agenda for all meetings of the faculty shall be determined by the Executive Committee of the Faculty Senate and be distributed to each member of the faculty and to administrative officers not less than one week in advance of each meeting.
 The agenda shall include the minutes of the last meeting of the faculty. - C. A quorum for meetings of the faculty shall consist of thirty percent of the voting members of the faculty. - D. The presiding officer at a faculty meeting shall not vote except to break a tie. - E. Voting on all matters in meetings of the faculty shall be by voice vote, show of hands, or secret ballot.
-No absentee voting will be allowed except for the first ballot of elections. - F. All elections shall be by secret ballot which may include the use of electronic devices to record votes. - G. During regularly scheduled elections, faculty members will vote for candidates using a maximum of three ballots.
+No absentee voting will be allowed except for the first ballot of elections. - F. All elections shall be by secret ballot which may include the use of electronic devices to record votes.

+- G. During regularly scheduled elections, faculty members will vote for candidates using a maximum of three ballots.
 On the first ballot, absentee ballots are included in the tally.
 Following the first ballot, those candidate(s) who have a majority of votes of those voting will be elected outright.
-If a second ballot is needed, the name of the candidate with the lowest number of votes on the first ballot will be dropped if there are more than two remaining candidates.
-After the second ballot, those candidate(s) who have a majority of votes of those voting will be elected.
+If a second ballot is needed, the name of the candidate with the lowest number of votes on the first ballot, those candidate(s) who have a majority of votes a majority of votes of those voting will be elected.
+If a third ballot is needed, the name of the candidate with the lowest number of votes on the second ballot is needed, the name of the candidate with the lowest of those voting will be elected.
 If a third ballot is needed, the name of the candidate with the lowest number of votes on the second ballot will be dropped if there are more than two remaining candidates.
 On the third ballot, the candidate(s) with a simple plurality will be elected.
-If there is a tie vote, a member of the committee will draw lots to select the winner.

-- H. Except for elections, a secret ballot will be conducted when a motion to conduct the vote by secret ballot is approved by a majority of the voting faculty present and voting. - I. Ordinary business brought before the faculty will require approval by a majority of the voting faculty members present and voting. - J. The President of the University, the Provost, or the Chair of the Faculty may call special meetings of the faculty.
+If there is a tie vote, a member of the committee will draw lots to select the winner. - H. Except for elections, a secret ballot will be conducted when a motion to conduct the vote by secret ballot is approved by a majority of the voting faculty present and voting. - I. Ordinary business brought before the faculty will require approval by a majority of the voting faculty members present and voting. - J. The President of the University, the Provost, or the Chair of the Faculty may call special meetings of the faculty.
 In addition, the Chair of the Faculty shall call a meeting of the faculty within 30 days of receiving a petition for such a meeting signed by forty or more members of the voting faculty.
 Special meetings are limited to the topics and purposes specified in the call or petition. - K. At the request of the Faculty Senate or the faculty, the Chair of the Faculty shall invite the President of the University to address the faculty on matters of faculty or institutional concern. - L. The current edition of Robert's Rules of Order shall govern the conduct of all meetings of the faculty unless otherwise specified.